mitchell-917/tradingview-pinescript-lab/docs/faq.md

-# FAQ – Frequently Asked Questions
+# Frequently Asked Questions (FAQ)

-This FAQ covers common questions about using the scripts in this repository and working with TradingView Pine Script.
+Common questions about using the scripts in this repository and working with TradingView Pine Script v5.

 ---

 ## 1. How do I load a script into TradingView?

+**Step-by-step instructions:**

-1. Open TradingView and select a chart.
+1. Open [TradingView](https://www.tradingview.com/) and select any chart
-2. Click **Pine Editor** at the bottom.
+2. Click the **Pine Editor** tab at the bottom of the screen
-3. Open the desired `.pine` file from this repo in your text editor.
+3. Copy the entire contents of any `.pine` file from this repository
-4. Copy all of its contents.
-5. Paste into the Pine Editor.
+4. Paste the code into the Pine Editor
-6. Click **Save** and give your script a name.
+5. Click **Save** and give your script a meaningful name
-7. Click **Add to chart**.
+6. Click **Add to Chart**

-If there are errors, TradingView will highlight them in the editor panel.
+If compilation errors occur, TradingView will highlight them with red underlines and provide error messages in the console below the editor.

 ---

-## 2. Why don’t I see any plots or signals?
+## 2. Why don't I see any plots or signals?

-Check the following:
+**Troubleshooting checklist:**

-- Did the script compile successfully?
-Look for errors or warnings.
+✓ **Compilation:** Did the script compile without errors?
+Check for red error messages

-- For indicators:
+✓ **For Indicators:**
-  - Confirm `overlay = true` if you expect plots on the price chart.
+- Verify `overlay = true` if you expect plots on the main price chart
-  - Confirm `overlay = false` if it’s an oscillator that should appear in a separate pane.
+- Verify `overlay = false` if it's an oscillator (RSI, MACD) that should appear in a separate pane below

-- For strategies:
+✓ **For Strategies:**
-  - Make sure you added the *strategy* to the chart (not just an indicator).
+- Ensure you added a *strategy* to the chart, not an indicator
-  - Check the time range and symbol – some logic may be specific to certain volatility/market types.
+- Check the time range and symbol – some strategies are optimized for specific market conditions
+- Open the Strategy Tester tab to view backtest results

-Also verify that relevant settings (lengths, thresholds) are reasonable for the timeframe and market you’re looking at.
+✓ **Settings:** Verify that input parameters (lengths, thresholds) are appropriate for your timeframe and asset

 ---

-## 3. Are these scripts “no-repaint”?
+## 3. Are these scripts "no-repaint"?

-Many scripts aim to be **historically consistent**, but not all scripts are strictly “no-repaint.”
+We strive for **historical consistency**, but some techniques inherently involve delayed confirmation.

-Some common sources of repainting or delayed signals:
+**Common sources of repainting:**

-- **Pivots / swing points** – They need several bars to confirm, so historically they look perfect, but in real time they appear **after** a pattern is complete.
-- **`request.security()` with lookahead** – If a script uses future-looking security calls (rare here), that will be clearly commented as “for demonstration only.”
+- **Pivot-based indicators** (swing highs/lows, fractals)
+  - Require several bars for confirmation
+  - Appear perfect historically but are delayed in real-time
+  - Examples: Support/Resistance zones, Market Structure tool

+- **Higher timeframe requests** with improper settings
+  - Using `request.security()` without `lookahead = barmerge.lookahead_off`
+  - All scripts in this repo use proper non-repainting settings

-- **Intrabar updates** – Realtime bars can change until they close; signals based on the current bar can appear/disappear during the bar’s formation.
+- **Intrabar updates** on real-time bars
+  - Current bar signals can change until the bar closes

-Where repainting or delayed signals are inherent to the technique, we call it out in comments in the script.
+  - Solution: Wait for bar close confirmation

+**Our approach:** Scripts that involve delayed confirmation or potential repainting include clear comments explaining the behavior.
+See [`examples/tutorials/03_no-repaint_tips_and_tricks.md`](../examples/tutorials/03_no-repaint_tips_and_tricks.md) for detailed guidance.

 ---